simple-ai-opensource/simple-or/docs/scheduler.rst

     agent 1 in timeslot 1, and task 2 to operator 2 in timeslot 3.
 This may seem trivial, but imagine having 1000 tasks and 100 agents!

-    Luckily, we can use the ScheduleSolver.
+    Luckily, we can use the ``simpleor.scheduler`` module.
 You can:

-    - import the ``ScheduleSolver`` in your own code
+    - import a solver in your own code
     - use the command line to read problem description files and write to a solution file.

 Usage